natcap/invest.users-guide/source/getting_started.rst

 4. **Create your own data for the baseline case**
 	- Gather the spatial and non-spatial model inputs required by the model.
 	- Process the collected data for your area of interest, so that each input meets InVEST requirements.
+	- Most of this processing will be done using GIS software.
+	- Many models also require an extensive literature search for certain parameters.
 	- Consult the User Guide and sample data for requirements and examples of what the datasets should look like.
 	- The amount of processing will vary greatly, depending on the particular model input and format of the original source.
-	- Many models also require an extensive literature search for certain parameters.
 	- It’s best to look for more local sources of data, but if these aren’t available, coarser, global layers and values are generally available.
 The User Guide Appendix for each model provides pointers to some global data sources.
 	- See the *Formatting your data* section of this chapter for more information.
 	- Time required to create data for one model: High.